 - Now you have a working ymarks toolbar menu in your browser.
 Enjoy!

 One disadvantage of my KISS approach is that there are no incremental bookmarks.
 The "download" process replaces all of your bookmarks by the ones stored on your server (unless there is an error with your server).
 Be careful!

 How can I add more than one user?

 Is there a version of ymarks for mobile versions of Firefox?

 Why did you write the server in C instead of the superior Go?

 From the Go FAQ: "A simple C "hello, world" program (...) on Linux is around 750 kB, including an implementation of printf.
-An equivalent Go program using fmt.Printf is around 1.5 MB, but (blah, blah)."
+An equivalent Go program using fmt.Printf weighs a couple of megabytes, but (blah, blah)."
 That's pretty much all.